galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 > ### :question: Question
 >
->  Which of the top 10 OTUs in your output were significantly different beween early and late samples?
+>  Which of the top 10 OTUs in your output were significantly different between early and late samples?
 >
 > <details>
 >  <summary> Click to view answer</summary>